mohdfaeezahmed/SQL-PowerBI-Data-Analysis-Project/README.md

 Most-used product categories across states
 8. Regional Sub-Category Trends
 Popular sub-categories in various regions

 Dataset Columns
-Column Name	Description
+Column Name	| Description
-order_id	Unique identifier for each order order_date	Order placement date ship_date	Date of shipping ship_mode	Shipping method used customer_name	Name of the customer segment	Customer segment state	U.S. state of the customer country	Country of the customer market	Market category region	Region of the order product_id	Unique product ID category	Main product category sub_category	Sub-category of the product product_name	Name of the product sales	Revenue from the sale quantity	Number of items sold discount	Discount applied profit	Profit earned shipping_cost	Cost incurred during shipping order_priority	Priority level of the order year	Year in which the order was placed
+order_id -	Unique identifier for each order order_date - Order placement date
+ship_date - 	Date of shipping
+ship_mode -	Shipping method used
+customer_name -	Name of the customer
+segment	- Customer segment
+state	- U.S. state of the customer country	- Country of the customer market	- Market category region -	Region of the order product_id -	Unique product ID category	- Main product category sub_category -	Sub-category of the product product_name -	Name of the product sales	- Revenue from the sale quantity -	Number of items sold discount	- Discount applied profit	- Profit earned shipping_cost	- Cost incurred during shipping order_priority	- Priority level of the order year	- Year in which the order was placed

-🛠 Tools & Technologies Used
+Tools & Technologies Used
 SQL — Data cleaning and analysis
 Power BI — Interactive data visualizations and dashboards Microsoft Word — Business documentation

 Thank You!
-Thank you for exploring this portfolio project!
+Thank you for exploring my portfolio project!
 Please refer to the attached SQL scripts and Power BI dashboard for a deeper dive into the insights.

-About the Author
 This project was created to demonstrate business analytics skills and the ability to turn raw data into actionable insights.
 For collaborations or feedback, feel free to connect via LinkedIn or raise an issue on this repo.